Kaitlyn Maloney received her BA in International Studies from American University, and speaks English, Spanish, and Mandarin Chinese.

 Saadia Ahmed graduated in International Studies from Austin College where she intensified her commitment to serving the community.
 She is a community and thought leader in Dallas/Fort Worth in addition to being the founder and adviser to numerous nonprofit and community initiatives.

-Saadia was awarded the "Trailblazer" award by Texas Muslim Women's Foundation and the "Community Leader of the Year" award by CAIR Dallas-Fort Worth.
+Saadia was awarded the "Trailblazer" award by Texas Muslim Women's Foundation and "Community Leader of the Year" award by CAIR D/FW.

 Saadia's areas of expertise include event planning, social media optimization, individual major giving, and annual fund development.

 Saadia is fluent in English and Bengali.
 She has professional working proficiency in Hindi, Urdu, and French.

 Stephanie Sorge received her BA in Philosophy from Kenyon College and a Master of Divinity from Louisville Presbyterian Theological Seminary.
 Stephanie has worked extensively in a variety of nonprofit settings, including grassroots organizing and nonprofit administration in secular, nonpartisan organizations, and in her current work as a pastor in the Presbyterian Church (USA), where she has served on visioning and strategic planning groups at the regional and national levels.

 Stephanie’s areas of expertise include organizational leadership through transition, strategic administrative leadership, systems analysis, and internal and external communications.

 Ash White has a BA in English and Theatre from Mary Baldwin University and a MA in English Literature from University of the South.
 In addition to her work with Talem, she is a high school English teacher.

 Adelaide McComb holds a Master of Public Administration in Nonprofit Management and a Master of Art in Curatorial Studies from the University of Louisville.
 She is passionate about serving Indigenous and international individuals, supporting projects and programs that help marginalized voices be heard.